Alonso-del-Arte/chess/doc/Variants.md

 With the move restriction lifted, castling is allowed subject to the same rules as in regular chess.
-And remember: in regular chess you can castle even if the castling rook is under threat, just as long as the king is not under threat and would not need to move through a threatened square to complete the castling operation.
+And remember: in regular chess you can castle even if the castling rook is under threat, just as long as the king is not under threat,
+would not need to move through a threatened square to complete the castling operation and would not end up on a threatened square.

 If castling occurs in this variant, it's likelier to be kingside, since queenside castling is likely to be inhibited by the opponent's queen.
 But